 The Waste Reduction Roadmap is scheduled for implementation from 2020 to 2029, during which producers are required to undertake the steps outlined below.

-Achieving waste reduction targets through activities stated in the submitted strategic plan.
+Implementation: Achieving waste reduction targets through activities stated in the submitted strategic plan.

-Measures taken by producers in reducing waste align with the 3R (reduce, reuse, recycle) approach as mandated by Article 6 of the regulation:
+Measures taken by producers in reducing waste align with the 3R (reduce, reuse, recycle) approach as mandated by Article 6 of the regulation.

 Table 3.
 Approaches and measures to be included in producer’s 3R plan for products and packaging.